decred/dcrctl/README.md

   $ go version
   $ go env GOROOT GOPATH
   ```
-  NOTE: `GOROOT` and `GOPATH` must not be on the same path.
-It is recommended
+  NOTE: if `GOROOT` and `GOPATH` are initialized they must not be on the same path.
-  to add `$GOPATH/bin` to your `PATH` according to the Golang.org instructions.
+  It is recommended to add `$GOPATH/bin` to your `PATH` according to the Golang.org
+  instructions.

 - **Build or Update dcrctl**